 What can be learned from this is that your purpose doesn’t have to be a specific activity.
 The way it presents itself can adapt depending on the circumstances.
 You can hold your purpose within you at all times, even if it isn’t really clear how it applies to a situation.
 If you treasure your calling and keep it in the top of your mind, all of your actions will be informed by your life’s purpose.

-Meditation Practice 3: A Prayer on Your Purpose
+Meditation Practice 3: A Prayer For Purpose

 If you’re still feeling stuck, God can help you find your purpose.
 One way to connect with your higher power is through prayer.
 Even though this prayer is spoken by someone else, you can make the words your own: